Super Bowl XLII: New England Patriots

 Running back Laurence Maroney was the Patriots' top rusher with 835 yards and six touchdowns, while Sammy Morris added 385 yards and three touchdowns (Morris ended up on injured reserve midway through the season, and thus could not play in the Super Bowl).
 Longtime Patriot Kevin Faulk had 265 yards and was also a reliable receiver out of the backfield, catching 47 passes for 383 yards and a touchdown.
-The Patriots offensive line featured three players selected to the Pro Bowl, guard Logan Mankins, tackle Matt Light, and center Dan Koppen.
+The Patriots' offensive line featured three players selected to the Pro Bowl, guard Logan Mankins, tackle Matt Light, and center Dan Koppen.

-The Patriots defensive line was led by nose tackle Vince Wilfork, who was selected to his first Pro Bowl; he was also fined four times during the season for unnecessary roughness.
+The Patriots' defensive line was led by nose tackle Vince Wilfork, who was selected to his first Pro Bowl; he was also fined four times during the season for unnecessary roughness.
 The Patriots had a set of veteran linebackers who had a combined 16 Pro Bowl selections.
 Outside linebacker Mike Vrabel had, statistically, the best season of his career.
 He led the team in sacks with a career-high 12.5, while also forcing five fumbles and earning his first Pro Bowl selection.
-Adalius Thomas, an off-season signing from the Ravens, recorded six sacks.
+Adalius Thomas, an off-season signing from the Baltimore Ravens, recorded six sacks.
 Junior Seau, who had been selected to the Pro Bowl 12 times during his career but had never won a Super Bowl, returned for his 18th season and got 74 tackles with 3.5 sacks.
 Tedy Bruschi recorded 92 tackles and two sacks.
-The Patriots secondary featured another player selected to the Pro Bowl, cornerback Asante Samuel, who led the team with six interceptions.
+The Patriots' secondary featured another player selected to the Pro Bowl, cornerback Asante Samuel, who led the team with six interceptions.
 Defensive back Ellis Hobbs returned 35 kickoffs for 911 yards and a touchdown, ranking him 7th in the NFL with a 26.0 yards per return average.